Shubman Gill: 2022–present: Gujarat Titans

 In the 2023 season, Gill scored 890 runs, becoming the second highest run scorer ever in a single IPL season and winning the orange cap.
 In Qualifier 2 versus MI, Gill achieved the season's highest individual score of 129 off 60 balls and the record of highest ever score in an IPL playoffs match and second most centuries in an IPL season at 3.
-While Gill played in his third consecutive final, the Titans lost to the Chennai Super Kings.
+While Gill played in his third consecutive final, the Titans lost to the Chennai Super Kings in 2023.
+He won MVP (Most Valuable Player) and Gamechanger award the same year.

+Following the transfer of Hardik Pandya to Mumbai Indians, Gill was appointed as captain of Gujarat Titans in 2024.

+Gill took the Gujarat Titans to the Eliminator in IPL 2025, where they lost to Hardik Pandya's Mumbai Indians by 20 runs.

+I In IPL 2026, under Shubman Gill's captaincy, Gujarat Titans played their third IPL Final, where they lost to Rajat Patidar's Royal Challengers Bengaluru by six wickets.
+The match was played at GT's home ground, Narendra Modi Stadium in Ahmedabad.

 International centuries

-Gill has made 19 international centuries- 10 in Test cricket, 8 in One Day International (ODI) and 1 in Twenty20 international (T20I).
+Gill has made 21 international centuries- 11 in Test cricket, 9 in One Day International (ODI) and 1 in Twenty20 international (T20I).